 Frequently Asked Questions (FAQs)

-1. Can you have implants after having a gum disease?
+1. Can you get dental implants if you currently have gum disease?

 If the implant is done on the patient with gum disease, it may take a while.
 This calls for commitment, good hygiene, and scheduled dental visits, but the outcomes are life-changing.